excentis/ByteBlower_GUI_examples/README.md

 * frameblasting: stateless frameblasting.
 This is mostly UDP traffic, although we also show howto send out custom made packets.
 * tcp: statefull tcp.
 These examples show howto load the network with TCP traffic.
+* traffic profiles: In this folder you'll find realworld usecases implemented using the ByteBlower building blocks.
+* multicast: Examples around multicast.
+Both IPv4 (IGMP) and IPv6 (MLD) are available.